Rob0xFF/gerber2graphtec/README.md

 - The original *gerber2graphtec* command‑line utilities and community discussion that proved low‑cost craft cutters can produce usable SMT stencils.
 - Contributors in the Dangerous Prototypes forums, including **jesuscf**, who produced an early GUI (Tk/Tkinter) that helped many users get started.
+- fishpepper for contributing the merge small structures algorithm in his fork of the original repository.
 - The authors and maintainers of **robocut** and **graphtecprint**, whose protocol exploration informed Graphtec/Silhouette command formats.
 - The maintainers of **pcb‑tools** (native Gerber parsing) and **py\_silhouette** (Silhouette USB protocol & device state research), both of which influenced this rewrite.
 - Users who have shared real‑world cut settings, film choices, and calibration tips over the years.